Dueling for Gold: Beijing’s Silver Medalist Fencer goes for Gold in London

 This is the situation that Tim Morehouse, Olympic Silver Medalist and Technogym Wellness Ambassador, encounters every time he competes in fencing matches.

 Fencing is a unique and dynamic sport and one that demands its athletes to be agile, sharp and dexterous.
-Tim Morehouse most readily demonstrated these skills at the 2008 Beijing Olympics where he competed with teammates Keith Smart, Jason Rogers and James Williams as they captured a Silver Medal in Men’s Saber which was the first medal for the US since 1948.
+Tim Morehouse most readily demonstrated these skills at the 2008 Beijing Olympics where he competed with teammates Keith Smart, Jason Rogers and James Williams as they captured a Silver Medal in Men’s Saber.
 This time around, Williams and Morehouse will still be competing together, but they will have two new additions to their team: Daryl Homer and Jeff Spear.

 What can fans expect from the sport of fencing at this year’s Olympic Games?
 What does it mean to be an Olympic athlete?